davborre/RadRisks/README.md

 # Introduction
 RadRisks is a tool that allows radiation protection professionals to calculate the lifetime risk per unit intake by inhalation or ingestion for a specific radionuclide over a specified period of time.
-It is currently in development and being built with Tauri, React, Typescript, and Rust.
+It is currently in development and being built with Tauri, React, Typescript, Tailwind CSS, and Rust.

 # Installation